RagnarB83/ash-documentation/docs/coordinate-input.rst

     mol_frag.connectivity

-The connectivity table is calculated or recalculated automatically needed.
-For large systems it can be expensive to calculate and thus not calculated by default.
+The connectivity table is calculated or recalculated automatically when needed.
+For large systems the connectivity is expensive to calculate and is thus not calculated by default (but only when needed).
-For large systems, ASH will call a Julia routine for the calculation.
+For large systems, ASH will try to call a Julia routine for the calculation.

 ######################################################
 Charge and Multiplicity